How To Use The Least Squares Regression Calculator

 with your data.

-You can save your data for use with this calculator and the
+You can save your data for use with this webpage and the

 button.
 It will save the data in your browser (not on our